omar251/CinemaTec/README.md

-# Enhanced Trakt API Explorer
+# CinemaTec Movie Network Explorer

 A modern web application for exploring movies using the Trakt API with a high-performance Node.js backend.